rocketblend/rocketblend-desktop/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/rocketblend/rocketblend-desktop)](https://goreportcard.com/report/github.com/rocketblend/rocketblend-desktop)
 [![GitHub](https://img.shields.io/github/license/rocketblend/rocketblend-desktop)](https://github.com/rocketblend/rocketblend-desktop/blob/master/LICENSE)

-RocketBlend Desktop is designed to elevate your [Blender](https://www.blender.org/) workflow by simplifying dependency management, and enhancing the discoverability of local projects.
+RocketBlend Desktop is an open-source desktop application for [RocketBlend](https://github.com/rocketblend/rocketblend), available on Windows, Mac, and Linux.
+Improve your [Blender](https://www.blender.org/) workflow by adding dependency management and enahanced project discoverability.

-It streamlines the management of Blender builds and addons, ensures smooth handling of project dependencies powered by [RocketBlend](https://github.com/rocketblend/rocketblend), and provides tools to efficiently organize and access your `.blend` projects.

 > [!NOTE]
 > **Important:** RocketBlend Desktop is currently under active development and still evolving.
 As such, expect significant changes, potential bugs, and incomplete features.
-We recommend holding off on using it until it reaches a more stable release.

 ![Image of RocketBlend desktop application](docs/assets/rocketblend-desktop-dev.png)

+## Features

+- **Project Exploration and Search**: Easily explore and search through all your Blender projects, making management and organization simple.
+- **Builds and Add-ons Management**: Discover, download, and manage Blender builds and add-ons (note: add-ons are currently a work in progress).
+- **Custom Blender Environment**: Assign specific Blender builds and add-ons to your projects to ensure consistency and prevent dependency issues.
+- **Easy Project Access**: Set RocketBlend Desktop as the default application for `.blend` files to open projects with the correct builds and add-ons, preventing project breaks.
+- **Powered by RocketBlend**: Utilize RocketBlend's powerful [CLI](https://github.com/rocketblend/rocketblend) tool for advanced dependency management and improved Blender CLI experience.
+- **Custom Package Definition**: Create and manage custom builds and add-ons specific to your project's needs.
+- **Network Storage and Team Collaboration**: Work seamlessly across shared network storage, enabling easy sharing across machines and team members.
+Configurations are stored in `.json` files alongside your `.blend` files, suitable for shared drives, cloud storage, or Git repositories.
+- **Lightweight and Flexible**: Use RocketBlend's [CLI](https://github.com/rocketblend/rocketblend) on servers or production pipelines without needing the desktop UI.
+Ideal for professionals setting up render pipelines or server tasks, while the desktop application offers an intuitive interface for regular users.
+- **External Configuration Storage**: Store all configuration information in `.json` files alongside your projects instead of inside `.blend` files, allowing you to access and modify this data without needing Blender installed.
+- **Visual Project Gallery**: Navigate and manage your work using our visual project gallery, supporting both images and videos.

 ## Development Requirements